 What are the goals of Wisconsin PRAMS?

-- To help us understand why our African American infant mortality rate and our African American/White disparity ratio for the infant mortality rate are among the highest in the nation.
-In 2012, African Americans in Wisconsin experienced 13.2 infant deaths per 1,000 live births, compared to 4.7 deaths per 1,000 live births for Whites.
-In 2012, babies born to African American mothers were three times more likely to die before their first birthday than were babies born to White mothers.
+- To help us understand why our African-American infant mortality rate and our African American/White disparity ratio for the infant mortality rate are among the highest in the nation.
+In 2012, babies born to African-American mothers were three times more likely to die before their first birthday than were babies born to White mothers.

-- To collect high-quality, population-based data not found in other data sources, on topics related to successful pregnancy and healthy infancy.
+- To collect high-quality, population-based data not found in other data sources, on topics related to safe pregnancy and healthy infancy.

 - To translate results into information for planning and evaluating public health programs and policy.

-- To improve the health of Wisconsin babies.
+- To improve the health of Wisconsin mothers and babies.

-- Commonly Asked Questions for Mothers (in English) (PDF, 24 KB)
+- Commonly Asked Questions for Mothers (in English) (PDF)

-- Commonly Asked Questions for Mothers (in Spanish) (PDF, 14 KB)
+- Commonly Asked Questions for Mothers (in Spanish) (PDF)